niujiaojiao/bobwanglab/content/event/a20210306/index.md

 ---

-Bioremediation of crude glycerol by a sustainable inorganic-microbe hybrid system.
+The title is Bioremediation of crude glycerol by a sustainable inorganic-microbe hybrid system.
+The authors are Ho Shing Chan1, Kemeng Xiao1, Tsz Ho Tsang, Cuiping Zeng, Bo Wang*, Xingxing Peng, Po Keung Wong*